seek-oss/sku/docs/docs/cli.md

 ### `storybook`

-Starts a local Storybook server.
+Start a local Storybook server.
 See the [Storybook documentation] for more information.

 ```sh
 sku storybook
 ```

-[Storybook documentation]: ./docs/storybook.md

 ### `build-storybook`

-Builds a static version of your Storybook.
+Build a static version of your Storybook.
 See the [Storybook documentation] for more information.

 ```sh